cyokhanan/baca/README.md

 - 📅 **Booking & Waiting List**
   Allow users to book books and join a waiting list if a title is unavailable.

-- 🔐 **Admin Panel**
-  Manage users, books, transactions, and more from a secure admin interface.

 ## 🛠️ Tech Stack

 - **Backend Framework**: Laravel 10+